amulyavw/NeuralSpace_UI_Project/README.md

     A map has been integrated using the google maps API which is pointing to the address of the company.

 ### Footer
-The social-icons and copyright text is animated using the scrollTrigger method that helps us create scroll-based animations
+The social-icons and copyright text is animated using the scrollTrigger method that helps us create scroll-based animations.